EricMTodd/html_css/README.md

 # html_css

-Watching video #20 - Introduction to Web Design
+Watching video #22 - Using Colors Like a Pro

 Timestamp - 00:00:00